-For third-party oral verification, PHAs contact sources, identified by UIV techniques or by the family, by telephone or in person.
+For third-party oral verification, the PHA contact sources are identified by UIV techniques or by the family, by telephone or in person.

 Third-party oral verification may be used when requests for written third-party verification forms have not been returned within a reasonable time-e.g., 10 business days.